Lead Stories: Fact-checking

-In January 2025, Mark Zuckerberg ended fact-checking on Facebook, Alan Duke said this decision will make the revenue of Lead Stories smaller and force it to fire a number of employees.
+In January 2025, Mark Zuckerberg ended fact-checking on Facebook.
+Alan Duke said this decision will make the revenue of Lead Stories smaller and force it to fire a number of employees.
 The Guardian noted that the company employed 80 people worldwide.
 Some of the staff did fact-checks in foreign languages, like Hungarian and Ukrainian.
 Duke said to Wired Magazine that the company usually operated outside of the US and had a "diverse" revenue.
-Facebook schleduled to terminate its contract with Lead Stories on March 1, 2025, TikTok became the biggest client of Lead Stories afterwards.
+When Facebook terminated its contract with Lead Stories on March 1, 2025, TikTok became the biggest client of Lead Stories.

-On January 28, 2025, IFCN announced that Lead Stories, along with other fact-checking sites, had won "ENGAGE" event and has been awarded $100,000 for their projects to combat misinformation.
-Lead Stories planned to develop a feature to tag posts on Bluesky that are suspected of containing misinformation, flagged posts will have notices next to them that will be directing users to relevant fact checks.
-The feature was later implemented by BlueSky and was co-developed by Maarten Schenk.
+On January 28, 2025, IFCN announced that Lead Stories, along with other fact-checking sites, had been awarded an "ENGAGE" grant of $100,000 for their projects to combat misinformation.
+Lead Stories planned to develop a feature to tag posts on Bluesky that are suspected of containing misinformation.
+Flagged posts will display notices that direct users to relevant fact checks.
+The feature was later implemented by Bluesky and was co-developed by Maarten Schenk.
 Reportedly, the feature is optional and can be turned off by users; notifications placed on posts do not label their content as "misinformation" but provided "more context".